GALLERY

 c) If you are using the same glaze-base that you use for your tiles, you might need to change its density.
 When the products are handmade, both brown and white bisque, the base needs less water, and it must be thicker for brown than for white bisque.
 To thicken it, before mixing, remove the excess water.
 Using a very slightly curved plate, skim off the water and keep it.

-d) Remember, keep the water, as it can always be re-added and when you finish it can be put back, it has glaze-base in it so do not waist it.
+d) Remember, keep the water, as it can always be re-added and when you finish it can be put back, it has glaze-base in it so do not waste it.

 e) Before starting to use the glaze-base, stir and mix it well.